Chralt98/python-poker/README.md

 5. **sixth card** restarts the round.
 Deck is shuffled.

 **New:**
 Burn cards with right click!
+Pre flop hand ranking.

 **optional:** You can also restart the round with the button CLEAR.